Walter Wheeler Cook (1873-1943) Papers

-Six folders of general correspondence, arranged chronologically by date from 1917 to 1944, include both incoming and outgoing letters.
+Six folders of general correspondence (1917 to 1944), include both incoming and outgoing letters.
 The bulk of the correspondence dates from the late 1920s.
-The correspondence ranges from business letters discussing such mundane subjects as scheduling publication of his articles to letters with colleagues in the field exchanging ideas on the subject of law.
+The correspondence ranges from business letters discussing such mundane subjects as scheduling the publication of his articles, to letters with colleagues in the field exchanging ideas on the subject of law.
 Some of this correspondence includes letters Cook received from noted jurists, commenting on his work, including Supreme Court justices Louis D. Brandeis (folder 3), Benjamin Cardozo (folder 3), Oliver Wendell Holmes (folders 2, 4, 5), Robert H. Jackson (folder 6), and Harlan F. Stone (folders 3, 5, 6); and Secretary of State Elihu Root (folder 3), who was also a legal scholar.
 The folders contain photostatic copies of these letters; the original letters are in the custody of the University Archivist.

 Included in this series is a folder of a few typed manuscript papers and addresses, spanning 1927 to 1939, arranged chronologically, that relate to Cook's interest in academic freedom and curriculum issues.

 Published reprints of Cook's journal articles, arranged chronologically from 1906 to 1941, fill two folders.
 Many of the early articles relate to his work on the scientific study of law.
 His later work, written while he was at Northwestern University, largely deals with issues relating to contract law.